Ali Wong’s house in ‘Beef’ cleverly alludes to her character’s state of mind

 I was desperately hoping it was real (like I’m about to relocate to L.A. and buy it or something?!), so at first I was sad to find out the house doesn’t really exist.

-But, when I realized that this house not being real meant the team on Beef must have built it completely from the ground up, I genuinely felt even more excited.
-I needed to find out how they came up with such a faultless design – and also where on earth they went about constructing it.
+But, when I realized that this house not being real meant the team behind Beef must have built it completely from the ground up, I genuinely felt even more excited.
+I needed to find out how they came up with such a faultless design — and also where on earth they went about constructing it.

 My guess?
 You’re dying to know too…

-377 Bon Homme
+Amy Lau’s house at 377 Bon Homme in Calabasas

-The Netflix show places Wong’s character in Calabasas, a city in the southwestern region of the San Fernando Valley in Los Angeles County that’s notoriously popular among the rich and famous (even the Kardashians have called it home) and gives her a prime address on a street lined with million-dollar homes.
+The Netflix show places Wong’s character in Calabasas, a city in the southwestern region of the San Fernando Valley in Los Angeles County that’s famously popular among the rich and famous (even the Kardashians have called it home) and gives her a prime address on a street lined with million-dollar homes.

 In a recent interview with Netflix, location manager, Michael Percival said, “We looked for a house that had all the elements we [needed], but we couldn’t find that all-in-one location”.

-Actually, they had tracked down the ideal home earlier on but the owners, unfortunately, or so it seemed at the time, weren’t open to the idea of them shooting Beef there.
+Actually, they had tracked down the ideal home earlier on but the owners unfortunately (or so it seemed at the time) weren’t open to the idea of them shooting Beef there.

 Now, when I say I love everything about Amy Lau’s ultra-contemporary SoCal home, I really mean everything.